Enter the radius of the cylinder and the cylinder height into the calculator to determine the cylinder capacity.

 The following example outlines the steps necessary to calculate the inside capacity of a cylinder.

-First, determine the radius of the inner lining of the cylinder or tank.
+First, determine the internal radius of the cylinder or tank.
 In this case, the radius is found to be 4 feet.

-Next, determine the height of the cylinder.
+Next, determine the internal height (or length) of the cylinder.
 For this example, the height is measured to be 20 feet.

 Finally, calculate the cylinder capacity using the formula above: